ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 And indeed this should be the case.
 These robots, just like humans, are totally determined machines that run based off of totally physical (and crucially, computable) processes.
 There is no room for anything that could differentiate a computer's 'thoughts' from that of a human other than one being made of flesh and the other silicon.
 Even then, that flesh could be simulated.

 The notion of 'thinking', however defined, as anything special or reserved for humans is certainly nothing but an evolved/culturally learned propensity for humans to think of themselves as possessing some ephemeral 'soul' or 'free will'.
+To this sentiment I point to the byproduct theory of religion.

-In any case, we now move on to the bulk of the paper: the objections.
+In any case, we now move on to the second half of the paper: the objections.
 Turing considers 7 in total and after each provides his rebuttal.

 #### 1. The Theological Objection
 Turing phrases the theological objection as follows: